LMFuhr/Fluvoxamine-Model/Evaluation/Input/Content/Section3_Results_and_Discussion.md

-The PBPK model for COMPOUND was developed and verified with clinical pharmacokinetic data.
+The PBPK model for fluvoxamine was developed and verified with clinical pharmacokinetic data.

 The model was evaluated covering data from studies including in particular

-* ...
+* intravenous and oral administration
+* single and multiple doses
+* a dose range from 25 mg to 200 mg
+* CYP2D6 EM and PM
-* ...
+* smoker and non-smoker

-The model quantifies ...
+The model quantifies metabolism via CYP1A2 and CYP2D6 and the effect of smoking and different CYP2D6 genotypes on fluvoxamine metabolism.

 The next sections show: